Holic75/Baldurs-gate-dnd-3.5/README.md

 Target creature coloring changes to match the surrounding environment, granting it +20% bonus to Hide in Shadows and Move Silently Skills for the duration of the spell.

 #### Gravity Weapon (Druid)
 (Alteration)

 Level: 1
 Sphere: Elemental (Earth)
 Range: 0
 Duration: 1 minute/level
 Casting Time: 3
 Area of Effect: The caster
 Saving Throw: None

-Gravity weapon significantly increases the weight and density of your weapons or projectiles the instant before they strike their target and then return them to normal a few moments later.
+Gravity weapon significantly increases the weight and density of caster weapons or projectiles the instant before they strike their target and then return them to normal a few moments later.
 All weapons the caster is carrying while the spell is cast deal 1 additional point of damage.
 The bonus to damage increases to +2 at level 10.

 #### Cause Light Wounds (Cleric)
 (Necromancy)